 Social Security numbers have come a long way in its 82-year history.
 Today your SSN serves as a sort of national ID for U.S. citizens and residents—but it wasn't always that way.

 The Social Security number was created in 1935 solely as a way to track citizens' work histories and salaries to determine their Social Security benefit entitlement.
 When the Social Security Board decided to use numbers to implement the tracking system, it was controversial at the time, because the U.S. government had never issued individual numbers like this.

 The first SSN, 055-09-0001, was given to a New York resident by the name of John D. Sweeney, Jr. in 1936.
 Within the first 8 months of registration, the government issued SSNs to 35 million workers, which was a huge administrative undertaking.
 And it wasn't all smooth sailing.
 Many individuals received multiple SSNs, and there was a lack of understanding around the SSN.
 Some people thought you needed a new number every time you got a new job or the more SSNs you had, the better.

 What Can Someone Do With Your Social Security Number?

 Last year, and for the first time ever, hackers stole more SSNs than credit card numbers, according to a 2018 study by Javelin Strategy & Research.
 Once a thief or fraudster has someone's social security number—which is needed by banks to extend credit or open an account—they may be able to apply for credit in that person's name, or file fraudulent tax returns, among other illegal activities.

-Keeping Tabs on Your Social Security Number
+Protecting Your Social Security Number From Identity Theft

 The exposure of millions of SSNs is scary, but there is a silver lining.
 Capital One® has tools available to help consumers protect their credit and quickly detect fraud for free.
 CreditWise® from Capital One has three new features to help users keep tabs on their Social Security number.